tsmatz/azureml-tutorial/Readme.md

 pip3 install matplotlib tensorflow==2.10.0
 ```

+> Note : When you use Azure Machine Learning compute instance, install packages in terminal.

 ### Choose the following settings (3A, 3B, or 3C), depending on which API (CLI/YAML or Python SDK) you use.

 ### 3A.
 Set up Azure ML CLI v2